hamodyk/Corsair-Ambience/README.md

 Q- Will it hinder my computer's performance?

-A- The app uses ~ 1% - 1.5% CPU, so I wouldn't think so.
+A- The app uses ~ 1% - 2.5% CPU and 9 MB of RAM, so I wouldn't think so.
 Some actual performance impact testing is required though.

 # Troubleshooting